IUREDCap/redcap-etl-module/docs/DeveloperGuide.md

 __Development Dependencies__

-Development depedencies are stored in the __dev/__ directory and are NOT committed to Git.
+Development dependencies are stored in the __dev/__ directory and are NOT committed to Git.
 They are managed using the __dev-composer.json__ configuration file.

 To install and update the development dependencies, which will be stored in directory __dev/__, use the following